Technology alone cannot save us.

 As someone who works in an industry that is entirely based upon technology (the web) I can not deny that the efficiency of technology is constantly improving.
 I can now carry a device in my pocket that is more powerful than the family computer we had 20 years ago.
-I am also, however, acutely aware that any new technological developments have a fundamental weakness: people must actually make use of them for us to benefit from them.
+I am also, however, acutely aware that any new technological developments have a fundamental weakness: people must be willing to make use of them for us to benefit.

 Let me use a few examples to illustrate this point.

 Last year, during the first week of the COP26 Climate summit in Glasgow, I visited the summit's official website.
 The first thing that struck me, before I was even able to read any of the text, was how long the site took to load.
 If you have any familiarity with the web, you may be aware that slow loading times on a website are often a symptom of other, more fundamental, problems lurking beneath the surface; one of which is high greenhouse gas emissions.

 Despite what many people would like us to believe, websites do not exist within some form of ephemeral cloud.
 In order for us to 'visit' it, a web page must be stored on a specialist computer somewhere.
 A copy of it must then be sent through the labyrinth of routers, switches, signal boosters, and optical to electrical converters that is the internet, and received by the smaller computer that we want to view it on; whether that is a desktop or laptop, smart phone or watch.